guillaume-chevalier/Hyperopt-Keras-CNN-CIFAR-100/README.md

 If you want to learn more about Hyperopt, you'll probably want to watch that [video](https://www.youtube.com/watch?v=tteE_Vtmrv4) made by the creator of Hyperopt.
 Also, if you want to run the model on the CIFAR-10 dataset, you must edit the file `neurak_net.py`.

-## The Convolutional Neural Network Model
+## The Deep Convolutional Neural Network Model

 Here is a basic overview of the model.
 I implemented it in such a way that Hyperopt will try to change the shape of the layers and remove or replace some of them according to some pre-parametrized ideas that I have got.
 Therefore, not only the learning rate is changed with hyperopt, but a lot more parameters.